2015 National Women's Soccer League season

 The 2015 National Women's Soccer League season was the third season of the National Women's Soccer League, the top division of women's soccer in the United States.
 Including the NWSL's two professional predecessors, Women's Professional Soccer (2009–2011) and the Women's United Soccer Association (2001–2003), it was the ninth overall season of FIFA and USSF-sanctioned top division women's soccer in the United States.
-The league is operated by the United States Soccer Federation and receives major financial backing from that body.
-Further financial backing is expected to be provided by the Canadian Soccer Association and the Mexican Football Federation.
-All three national federations pay the league salaries of many of their respective national team members in an effort to nurture talent in those nations.
+The league was operated by the United States Soccer Federation and received major financial backing from that body.
+Further financial backing was provided by the Canadian Soccer Association and the Mexican Football Federation.
+All three national federations paid the league salaries of many of their respective national team members in an effort to nurture talent in those nations.

 In January, Jeff Plush was named NWSL commissioner, replacing Cheryl Bailey.